savingsVPN Rankings · Ireland

 • The money-back guarantee.
 A 30-day refund (45 days on CyberGhost) means you can try the VPN risk-free, so the headline price carries far less risk.

 • Simultaneous devices.
-Unlimited connections cover a whole household on one plan — enormous value — so providers that offer it (Surfshark, PIA, IPVanish) score highly.
+Unlimited connections cover a whole household on one plan — enormous value — so providers that offer it (PIA, IPVanish) score highly.

 • Features per euro.
 Audited no-logs, a kill switch, an ad/tracker blocker, P2P support, an Irish server — how much genuine VPN you get for the money.